emilarner/cstruct2/README.md

  - *str* - Any kind of string, could be encoded in a myriad of different ways.
  - *int* - Any kind of integer, which can be encoded in either Little or Big Endian, with differing widths.
  - *float* - Any kind of floating point number, with widths 4 or 8 bytes and differing endianness.
- - *bits* - Any arbitrary number of bits to be read in, in the style of C structures, where a new byte is read in whenever a new bitfield has appeared or 8 consecutive bits have been read.
+ - *bits* - Any arbitrary number of bits to be read in, in the style of C structures, where a new byte is read in whenever a new bitfield has appeared or 8 consecutive bits have been read. **This is currently not fully operational, so don't rely on it.**
  - *bytes* - An arbitrary number of bytes, where a Python *bytes* objects will be returned to store the bytes.
+ - (Future) (For writing only) *anyfield*: allows any type to be written to a stream with the structure, with the field being provided at runtime.
+When declaring this in the structure, it must be initialized to *None*. *cstruct2* will throw an exception if this field is in a structure that is reading from a stream.
+When writing the structure to a stream, this field's value in the data dictionary must be a tuple of *(field tuple, value)*.

 Already, if you've been paying attention, we've encountered a problem.
 With all of the variations described above, how can we tell *cstruct2* about all of them, with one value in the object field declaration?
 If we want to get more specific about our field, we will have to make its value a tuple, a tuple of more specific information in addition to the field's width.
 For example, if we want to read in an integer worth 2 bytes but encoded as Big Endian, we'd have to declare: